The thing underneath

 Wait for it

-It'll ask for your password (it's installing into /opt/homebrew), then do its thing for a minute or two.
-Now is a good time for coffee.
+It will ask for your password (it installs into /opt/homebrew), then work for a minute or two.
+Good time for coffee.

 03